TimonPeng/sixtyfourgame/README.md

 ![Auction Resolve](AUCTION-RESOLVE.png?raw=true "Auction Resolve")

 # Game Play
+To begin gameplay, a player must deposit their NFT to the program to 'activate' attacking.
+A player can withdraw their NFT at any time as long as they are still the current owner.
+All gamesqaure NFTs are not attackable unless 'active'.

-Players can battle neighboring squares.
+Players can battle neighboring squares (north, east, south, west only).
 Each square has an associated rank/location on the game board.
 When one square attacks another, the program randomly determines a number: if the number returned is below a certain defeat-threshold, the defender player's health decreases by the attack-amount.
 If above the defeat-threshold, the attacker's player's health decreases by the attack-amount.

 ![Game Board](GAMEBOARD-FRESH.png?raw=true "Gameboard")